The Rediscovery of Muggins

 Muggins as restored by Dulchis Mortem, wearing the silk kerchief the author’s grandfather carried in WWI.
 (Photo credit: Paul Jenkins)

-The little dog who raised hundreds of thousands of dollars for war-related charities, was lauded by famous Canadian military officers and by the visiting Prince of Wales (the future King Edward VIII), served his country through another war and then slept in an attic for decades, is ready to do his bit again.
-We who love them know this signal characteristic of dogs.
+The little dog who raised hundreds of thousands of dollars for war-related charities, was lauded by famous Canadian military officers and by the visiting Prince of Wales (the future King Edward VIII), served his country through another war and then slept in an attic for decades.
+Restored for another century, Muggins is ready to do his bit again.
 To quote historian and dog person Sir Arthur Bryant:

 “There only remains the recollection of an unquenchable vitality and capacity for life, above all of love and loyalty and of something for want of a better word I can only call nobility.”